-Yes.
-We charge a 2.5% buyer premium on the final sale price and a 2.5% management premium on each quarterly royalty payment for the life of the stream.
-Management fees may be waived for certain types of royalty streams, if applicable.
+For Single-Unit auctions: We charge a 2.5% buyer premium on the final sale price and a 2.5% management premium on each quarterly royalty payment for the life of the stream.

 WHAT IS A RESERVE PRICE?

-A reserve price is a hidden minimum selling price set by the seller and Royalty Exchange — it is the lowest price that a seller is willing to accept for an item.
+A reserve price is a hidden minimum selling price set by the seller.
+It is the lowest price that a seller is willing to accept for an item.
 If no bids meet reserve price when an auction ends, the seller is not required to sell the item.
 If there is a reserve price for an auction it will be noted on the listing.